edufonseca97/python-games/README.md

-# python-games
+# Python Games
-Collection of simple games made in python just for practicing the language
+Collection of simple games just for practicing Python